Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
 Most respondents (47.5%) disagree, indicating that internet availability is not a major barrier for UPI usage among users.
+However, 45% agree or strongly agree that internet affects their usage, showing connectivity still matters for a significant minority.

 ---